 ● Step 5: The Right Technique

-Using the right technique also plays a big role in pressure washing a deck without damaging it.
 The best technique is to push water across the surface using a sweeping motion with your arms, maintaining at least one foot of space between the deck surface and your nozzle.
 Move with the wood grain to prevent rippling.

 ● Step 6: Sand Down any Raised Areas

-You might find that pressure washing the deck had caused some areas of the wood to raise.
+You might find that pressure washing the deck had caused some areas of the wood to rise.
 After letting the wood completely dry, use sandpaper to level the wood and sand away the raised areas.

 Can Power Washing Damage a Deck?

-While, when done correctly, pressure washing should not hurt your deck.
-Power washing is similar to pressure washing but using hot water.
-Hot water helps to remove more tough stains.
 But there are outside variables that can lead to damage.
 For instance, power washing an already weathered deck could cause the wood to split or splinter or raise the wood grain and cause ripples in your deck.

-These problems can be fixed by using lower water pressure and sanding your deck afterward.
+These problems can be fixed using lower water pressure and sanding your deck afterward.
 Washing your deck incorrectly could include using the incorrect PSI, cleaning solution, technique, or nozzle.
 The same issues – wood splintering, rippling, and mold – can arise with these problems.
-These problems can be fixed by double-checking your deck’s needs before washing, correcting your technique, and making sure any cleaning solution has dried before washing.

 Should you Pressure Wash a Deck Before Staining?

-Generally, for a newly installed deck, it’s not necessary to pressure wash it before staining.
-You can simply clean the surface with a hose and mop before washing it.
 However, for an old deck, it is necessary to pressure wash it and apply a deck cleaner for a brighter result.
-Pressure washing and cleaning a deck before staining provide a better look later on.
+Pressure washing and cleaning a deck before staining provide a better look later.

 When should I pressure wash my deck?